O2 offers Big Bundles on Pay As You Go with unlimited calls & texts from £5/month. An allowance of 4G data is available from £10/month.

 giffgaff currently offers a choice of seven goodybag bundles:

-On goodybags costing £10 or more, giffgaff will boost your monthly data allowance by 1GB from your third goodybag purchase onwards.
+On goodybags costing £10 and more, giffgaff will boost your monthly data allowance by 1GB from your third goodybag purchase onwards.
 This means you can have 7GB of data on the £10 goodybag, 11GB of data on the £12 goodybag, 16GB of data on the £15 goodybag, etc.

 Customers without a goodybag bundle will pay 15p/minute, 5p/text and 5p/MB.
-You’ll get free giffgaff-to-giffgaff calls and texts providing you’ve topped up at least once in the last 3 months.
+You’ll also get free giffgaff-to-giffgaff calls and texts providing you’ve topped up at least once in the last 3 months.

 For more information, please see our full review of giffgaff.
 Alternatively, you can order a free SIM card from the giffgaff website.